Chinese New Year at By the River B and B

 Chinese Tea

-Hao and Flora, their youngest daughter, welcome guests during their Open House to enjoy Chinese tea.
+Hao and Flora, their youngest daughter, welcomed guests during their Open House to enjoy Chinese tea.
 Tea is served on both casual and formal occasions.
-It is also used in cuisine & traditional Chinese medicine.
+It is also used in cuisine and traditional Chinese medicine.
 Flora says blowing on it a wee bit is always a good idea, as it could be hot.
 I heeded her advice and we both agreed, it was delicious.

 coral-and-neighbours-making-dumplings.jpg